AgoraIO-Usecase/AgoraChat-rn/README.md

 5. If you use a real device, the developer mode needs to be enabled on the real device, and `singing & capabilities` related content needs to be set in the project
 6. Use the `Xcode` tool to execute the compile operation.

-**Note** For developers who do not use `Xcode` to compile, they can use the officially recommended method to compile, but it is generally difficult to find the cause of the problem if there is a problem.
+**Note** For developers who do not use `Xcode` to compile, they can use the official recommended method to compile.
+If there is a problem, it is generally difficult to find the cause of the problem.
-**Note** Automatically start additional services.
-Since services that are not directly started by expo may report errors, don’t worry about it for now, just close the service.
+**Note** The `react-native` native service is automatically started, not the `expo` service, and an error will be reported.
+Just turn off the service.

 **<span style="color:orange">run the project</span>**